 Your toilets get an extra workout when you’ve got a house full of guests.
 You can take some steps to keep them flushing smoothly:

-Between cooking and house guests, the Thanksgiving holiday calls for a lot more hot water than normal.
-The easiest ways to make sure you have enough hot water is to take shorter showers, wash your laundry in cold water (be sure to have cold-water detergent on hand) and run your dishwasher in the middle of the night when there’s less demand for hot water.
+Between cooking and house guests, the Thanksgiving holiday calls for a lot hotter water than normal.
+The easiest ways to make sure you have enough hot water are to take shorter showers, wash your laundry in cold water (be sure to have cold-water detergent on hand) and run your dishwasher in the middle of the night when there’s less demand for hot water.

 Wishing you a happy, festive, and plumbing-problem-free Thanksgiving with all of your family and friends!